exploide/webshells/README.md

 ### JSP / WAR

-- Detects OS and uses `cmd.exe /c` on Windows and `sh -c` on Unix-like
+- Detects OS and uses `cmd.exe /c` on Windows and `/bin/sh -c` on Unix-like
 - Includes stderr in output
 - `Makefile` creates WAR file out of JSP webshell